dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 If $V \surjects X$ is relatively oriented, there is a map $X \mapsvia \pi \spec(k)$ and so $\pi_* e(V) \in GW(k)$.

-There is a different perspective of Morel, giving the Euler class as the principal obstruction to having a nonvanishing section
+There is a different perspective of Morel and Mark Levine, giving the Euler class as the principal obstruction to having a nonvanishing section.
+This is known to be equal to the one given above, up to a unit ($\generators{a}$)